catalyst-cloud/catalystcloud-docs/source/containers/clusters.rst

   +-----------------------+--------------------------------------+

-There are some key parameters that are worth mentioning in the abopve template:
+There are some key parameters that are worth mentioning in the above template:

 * **coe: kubernetes**
   Specifies the container orchestration engine, such as kubernetes, swarm and mesos.
 Currently the